inmindos/thinking-flaws/Decoy effect.md

 ### Consequences

-It is used in marketting to skew consumer preference toward a certain product.
+It is used in marketing to skew consumer preference toward a certain product.